Generalized derivations and Hom-Lie algebra structures on $\mathfrak{sl}_2$: Extensions by a generalized derivation

-\begin{rmk}{\rm This result calls for the study of solvable Lie algebras that admit invertible generalized derivations of the type $(-1,1,1)$.
-It seems, however, that one requires some strong preliminary representation theory ---such as the analogue of Weyl's Theorem that we just used for the Hom-Lie algebra $\mathfrak{sl}_2[D_S]$--- in order to address and settle down the corresponding structure theorem for the solvable case.} \end{rmk}
+\begin{Remark}{\rm This result calls for the study of solvable Lie algebras that admit invertible generalized derivations of the type $(-1,1,1)$.
+It seems, however, that one requires some strong preliminary representation theory ---such as the analogue of Weyl's Theorem that we just used for the Hom-Lie algebra $\mathfrak{sl}_2[D_S]$--- in order to address and settle down the corresponding structure theorem for the solvable case. } \end{Remark}

-\begin{rmk}{\rm The condition that $\dim_{\F}\g$ is a multiple of $3$ if $\g=\s \oplus \Rad(\g)$ is a non-solvable Lie algebra admitting an invertible generalized derivation of the type $(-1,1,1)$ with $[\s,\Rad(\g)] \neq \{0\}$, also appears for those Lie algebras admitting a \emph{periodic} generalized derivation of the type $(-1,1,1)$, (see {\bf Thm.
-3.5} in \cite{Dorado}). } \end{rmk}
+\begin{Remark}{\rm The condition that $\dim_{\F}\g$ is a multiple of $3$ if $\g=\s \oplus \Rad(\g)$ is a non-solvable Lie algebra admitting an invertible generalized derivation of the type $(-1,1,1)$ with $[\s,\Rad(\g)] \neq \{0\}$, also appears for those Lie algebras admitting a \emph{periodic} generalized derivation of the type $(-1,1,1)$, (see {\bf Thm.
+3.5} in \cite{Dorado}). } \end{Remark}